 On the bright side, the BLS states that occupational therapy employment in the U.S. will have a 29% increase from 2012-2022, so our careers are in a safe zone for a while.

 However, you may still have to compete with fellow graduates across the country for the jobs you want in the most desirable locations.

 While money isn’t the only thing to think about when deciding where to move for work, it is certainly a component of most people’s decision.
-High paying states with low costs of living, like Texas and Nevada, present a great opportunity for occupational therapists willing to move for work.
+High paying states with low costs of living, like Arizona and Nevada, present a great opportunity for occupational therapists willing to move for work.